Skip to content

 1. Fork the torch_to_nnef repo on GitHub.

-2. Clone your fork locally
+2. Clone your fork locally:

-git clone git@github.com:sonos/torch_to_nnef.git
+git clone git@github.com:your-username/torch-to-nnef.git

-3. Ensure uv is installed.
+1. Ensure uv is installed.

 uv pip install --extra test --extra doc --extra dev

-5. Create a branch for local development:
+1. Create a branch for local development, following the naming convention below:

-git checkout -b name-of-your-bugfix-or-feature
+git checkout -b feat/my-new-operator

-Now you can make your changes locally.
+1. Make your changes locally.

 uv run tox

-7. Commit your changes and push your branch to GitHub:
+1. Commit your changes and push:

 git add .

-git push origin name-of-your-bugfix-or-feature
+git push origin feat/my-new-operator

-8. Submit a pull request through the GitHub website.
+1. Submit a pull request through the GitHub website.

 Code style